fpereiro/proof/notes.md

    - pe1 is for internal use of pe only.

 pe:
-   1) go to the leftmost of the tape
+   1) go to the leftmost schwa, which is on an F-square.
-   2) go right until finding either ə (this is interesting - it probably means that it will be always going right, since the ə can only be at the left of the tape!) or two blanks in a row.
-This means that the function will look for two blanks in a row.
+   2) go right in twos until finding the first blank F-square.
-   3) when it finds two blanks in a row, it advances to the third consecutive blank, prints 2arg and -> 1arg.
+   3) print 2arg and -> 1arg.

 pe2:
-   1) go to the leftmost of the tape
+   1) go to the leftmost schwa, which is on an F-square.
-   2) go right until finding two blanks in a row
+   2) go right in twos until finding the first blank F-square.
-   3) when it finds two blanks in a row, advance one more position and print 2arg.
+   3) print 2arg.
-   4) go to the leftmost of the tape again
+   4) go again to the leftmost schwa.
-   5) go right until finding two blanks in a row
+   5) go right in twos until finding the first blank F-square.
-   6) advance one more position and print 3arg, then -> 1arg.
+   6) print 3arg, then -> 1arg.

-## f' (find left)
+## f' & f'' (find leftmost)

-l    (1m)    // go one left and -> 1arg
+l    (1m)
-f'   (2m+1s) // call f with `l (1arg)`, 2arg and 3arg
+f'   (2m+1s)
+r    (1m)
+f''  (2m+1s)

 Interdependencies:
    - f' is called by c, cp and cp1.
    - l is for internal use of f' only.

-f':
-   1) go to the leftmost of the tape
-   2) go right until finding either 3arg or two blanks in a row 3-1) if it finds 3arg, move one to the left and -> 1arg.
-   3-2) if it finds two blanks in a row, advance one more position and -> 2arg.

-So f', if it finds 3arg, will call 1arg after positioning the head in the square left of that where the leftmost/first instance of 3arg is.

-## f'' (find right)

-r    (1m)    // go one right and call 1arg
-f''  (2m+1s) // call f with `r (1arg)`, 2arg and 3arg

-Interdependencies:
    - f'' is not called by any functions in this section - but presumably it will be used later.
    - r is for internal use of f'' only.

+f':
+   1) go to the leftmost of the tape.
+   2) go right until finding either 3arg or two consecutive blanks.
+   3-1) if it finds 3arg, move one to the left and -> 1arg.
+   3-2) if it finds two consecutive blanks, advance one more position and -> 2arg.

+So f', if it finds 3arg, will call 1arg after positioning the head in the square left of that where the leftmost/first instance of 3arg is and -> 1arg; otherwise, go to the square after the two blanks and -> 2arg.

 f'':
-   1) go to the leftmost of the tape
+   1) go to the leftmost of the tape.
-   2) go right until finding either 3arg or two blanks in a row 3-1) if it finds 3arg, move one to the right and -> 1arg.
+   2) go right until finding either 3arg or two consecutive blanks.
+   3-1) if it finds 3arg, move one to the right and -> 1arg.
-   3-2) if it finds two blanks in a row, advance one more position and -> 2arg.
+   3-2) if it finds two consecutive blanks, advance one more position and -> 2arg.

-So f', if it finds 3arg, will call 1arg after positioning the head in the square right of that where the leftmost/first instance of 3arg is.
+So f'', if it finds 3arg, will call 1arg after positioning the head in the square right of that where the leftmost/first instance of 3arg is and -> 1arg; otherwise, go to the square after the two blanks and -> 2arg.

 ## c (copy)

-c    (2m+1s) // call f' with `c1 (1arg)`, 2arg and 3arg.
+c    (2m+1s)
-c1   (1m)    // call pe (1arg, the scanned symbol)
+c1   (1m)

 Note: c1 uses the scanned symbol as the second argument to pe.